jkilleen15/oilapp/README.md

 ## General Functionality
 * Enter yarn start, web page loads with no errors
 * ROUTES - From landing screen navigate to create screen and oil detail/oil single screens.
 Searchable and static list reside on landing page (/)
-* CURRENT LIST - Two hide/show lists display all current existing information.
+* READ/VIEW COLLECTION - Two hide/show lists display all current existing information.
 Searchable list default is set to show.
 * DYNAMIC SEARCH - Search list (oil collection) dynamically by keyword(s) in combination of fields (oil name(title), oil type, application, usage, properties, keywords)
-* CREATE LISTING - Enter information into create screen fields and save.
+* CREATE - Enter information into create screen fields and save.
 Return to the list screen, see new information is there.
-* Navigate to oil details/oil single page via quick link or link within oil listing block
+* READ/VIEW SINGLE ITEM- Navigate to oil details/oil single page via quick link or link within oil listing block
-* Navigate to update/edit oil listing from oil details/oil single page
+* UPDATE - Navigate to update/edit oil listing from oil details/oil single page
-* Enter, update or delete information within update screen and save.
+* UPDATE - Enter, update or delete information within update screen and save.
 Return to the list screen, or oil details/oil single screen, to confirm updated values.
-* Delete items from landing page by clicking labeled delete button within corresponding listing.
+* DELETE - Delete items from landing page by clicking labeled delete button within corresponding listing.
 Item is removed from list/collection.
 * Feedback alerts appear to user when oils are created, updated or deleted.
 * Visit oil-specific urls by clicking links on oil details/oil single screen, opens new window